davide-gith/davide-gith/README.md

 games, and I aspire to build my career in the video game industry.
 My research focuses on cloth segmentation using deep learning and the development of a cloth simulator in C++ and OpenGL, implementing both physically-based and position-based techniques.
-Alongside research, I am expanding my skills through a master’s degree, where I develop projects in Unreal Engine, Unity, and C++ exploring areas such as physics programming, gameplay programming and graphic programming.
+Alongside research, I am expanding my skills through a master’s program, where I develop projects in Unreal Engine, Unity, and C++ exploring areas such as physics programming, gameplay programming and graphic programming.
 Driven by curiosity and passion, I am motivated by the opportunity to grow professionally,